farlee2121/DevEssentialsBlog/content/draft/2023-09-20-Datomic-vs-EventStore.md

 Datomic treats these deltas as (usually) anonymous artifacts of updating entities.
 The developer primarily interacts with the current view of data within a defined schema.

 EventStore takes the inverse assumption.
 There is no primary "current state" view for entities.
-The developer primarily interacts with the increments of change to the data.
+The developer primarily interacts with the increments of change themselves.
 The data increments (or *events*) should communicate the meaning behind changes.
 Any "current state" is computed from the events.
 It's expected that there may be many different views computed from the same events and none of them get special treatment.

 ## Tradeoffs Between Mindsets

-Datomic's approach feels familiar and it can deliver the capabilities we generally expect from a relational database (i.e. querying a bunch of entities on fields).
+The upside of Datomic's approach is the familiar feel.
+It can deliver the capabilities we generally expect from a relational database (i.e. querying a bunch of entities based on fields) while delivering substantial improvements in data safety and observability.

 The downside of Datomic's approach is that the data updates are stored without context.
-We don't know the intended meaning of the change.
+We don't know the intended meaning of the change, which limits how the changes can be reinterpreted over time.

 EventStore is the reverse of this tradeoff.
 EventStore does not have the familiar feel of a relational database.
 It can take some trial and error to use it correctly, and EventStore probably won't be the right tool for all capabilities we expect of a relational database.
-Some queries might require computing a view of the data and persisting it to a data store more suited to the kind of query.
+Some queries might require computing a view of the data and persisting it to a data store more suited to that kind of query.

+*Disclaimer:* I have limited production experience with EventStore itself.
+Rather, I worked with had a homebrew system with the same philosophy as EventStore (it was written before EventStore grew in prominence).

+## Semantic Events Deliver Whole-Business Value

-While the EventStore approach is more disruptive, it also holds tremendous business value.
-My experience at a recent job suggested that storing changes as *semantic* events and not just data deltas was the primary value to the business as a whole.
+While EventStore's approach is more disruptive, it also holds tremendous business value.

+My experience at a recent job suggested that storing changes as *semantic* events and not just anonymous deltas was the primary value to the business as a whole.
 Events logs could be exposed to customer service representatives to better diagnose customer issues.
-The data team could analyze the series of events for an in-depth analysis of shopping trends or hangups in customer experience.
+The data team could leverage the series of events for an in-depth analysis of shopping trends or hangups in customer experience.
 All the technical benefits of better observability and data safety are there too, plus developers were less tied to one read model of the data.
 The benefit extended across the whole business.

 Let me put it this way.
 The business team would probably have thrown a fit and intervened if the tech team ever tried to move away from storing semantic events.
 I think it's rare for a whole business to be so invested in a development paradigm.
 That general buy-in indicates that persistent semantic events deliver unique value.